odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 that you added their correct :ref:`encoding group <l10n_mx/chart-of-accounts>`.

-This report can be generated monthly, and a corresponding XML file is created, if you go to :menuselection:`Accounting --> Reporting --> Mexico --> Trial Balance`, and click the :guilabel:`SAT (XML)` button.
+This report can be generated monthly, and a corresponding XML file is created, if you go to :menuselection:`Accounting --> Reporting --> Trial Balance`, and click the :guilabel:`SAT (XML)` button.
 Select the month you want to download beforehand.

 .. image:: mexico/mx-reports-trial-balance.png